 So the nation’s lawyers who are members of the FLS are paying for Wylie Clarke and Laurel Vaurasi and the Fijian taxpayer is paying for Salesi Temo and Tomasi Bainivalu to defend adverse findings made against them personally.
 It is an outrage that must not be allowed to stand.

 The purpose of this concerted four-pronged action – Malimali, the JSC and now the FLS and Graham Leung – is to bury the Ashton-Lewis Commission of Inquiry once and for all.
-As for evidence of a conspiracy, Charlie Charters – who gave Grubsheet the heads-up three days ago – is a common thread between at least some of the main players.
+As for evidence of a conspiracy, Charlie Charters – who gave Grubsheet the heads-up three/ four days ago – is a common thread linking at least some of the main players.

 What happens next?
 The High Court Judge, Justice Dane Tuiqereqere, is already poised to hear the judicial review applications by Barbara Malimali and the JSC ( Temo and Bainvalu).
 Will he also hear the applications by the Fiji Law Society and Graham Leung?
 And will they be heard separately or concurrently?
 That remains to be seen.